The-Grand-Combination/The-Grand-Combo/TGC/docs/1966_balance_audit.md

 The auditor scans configured tech and invention files and reads unit stat deltas from effect blocks.

+Extraction scope includes:

+- unit-specific effect blocks (for example `tank = { attack = 1 defence = 1 }`)
+- applicable global base-scope effect blocks that target whole domains rather than named units
+  - `army_base` for land units
+  - `navy_base` for naval units

+Global base-scope effects are included only when they are relevant to the monitored unit domain and monitored stat catalog.
+They are folded into milestone and final-value estimation, but their source remains explicitly distinguishable in the report.

 Year placement:

 - `direct`: `year = XXXX` found directly in a block